-I have strong family ties with island life spending much time as a child exploring and discovering the living nature that it homes.
-I remain fascinated by the experience of Scotland’s remote lands; the creatures that become visible when you sit in it, the changeable weather, light conditions and also the power of wild places on individual psyches.
+I am fascinated by the experience of Scotland’s remote places; the creatures that become visible when you sit in it, the changeable weather, light conditions and other natural phenomena that are peripherally seen, sensed and touched.

-By working experientially outdoors I try to imbue my artworks of edge places with an authenticity in order not to idealise or embellish the reality of lived experiences of such places.
-Close attention to natural forms and the flux of passing phenomena are intuitively and spontaneously captured using mixed media materials on paper.
-The elemental often becomes an active agent in the artworks, raining, blowing and altering as weather paths and materials cross.
+By drawing in situ outdoors I imbue my artworks with an authenticity that does not seek to romanticise or embellish the actual reality of the experience of wild places.
+Close attention to natural forms and the flux of passing phenomena are the inspiration and guide for spontaneous mark making using mixed media materials on paper.
+The elemental of rain, wind and sun often become active agents in the artworks, raining, blowing and altering as weather paths and materials cross.

-When relocated to the studio the field sketches became a record that are reflected on, played with, inverted, layered and altered to create works with layered narratives of meanings and suggestions, including feelings of melancholy, fragility, impermanence and an expanded memory of a sense of place.
+Relocated to the studio the field sketches are a record to be reflected on, played with, inverted, layered and altered.
+Larger works created from sketches and memory have layered narratives of meanings and suggestions, including feelings of melancholy, fragility, impermanence and an expanded sense of a place.

-I find inspiration for journeying in wild places in the meditative writings of Nan Shepherd’s ‘The Living Mountain’ and also in the work of the anthropologist Tim Ingold regarding movement as an alternative means to perceive and understand landscape.
+I find inspiration in the meditative writings of Nan Shepherd’s ‘The Living Mountain’ and also in the work of the anthropologist Tim Ingold regarding movement as an alternative means to perceive and understand landscape.
 Other writers who influence me are Alice Oswald, Barbara Hurd, David Rothenberg and Rebecca Solnit.
 I also like the poetic filmmaking of Margaret Tait.

-Most recently I have started adding prose and poetry to artworks as a way to deepen and amplify narratives of meaning; this hybrid of word and image art often takes the form of artist books.
+Most recently I have started combining prose and poetry with images.
+The hybrid of word and image often takes the form of artist books.